 (Photo Gedske Ramløv)

-, it unexpectedly became the subject for further reflections.
+* In the evening, it unexpectedly became the subject for further reflections.
 Invited for dinner by some Emanuela’s relatives, all seated on the veranda under a long sunset that slowly took us towards the night, I had the occasion to partake in an increasingly animated conversation between them and some other guests, all of Romanian origins, who ended up arguing about what being Romanian really means and how it should be defined.
 As I could only understand a few words now and then, I became a mere spectator for which reason I could concentrate on the reading of the vehement emotions which were manifested during the discussion.
 The relatives argued that it had to be based on the documentation of historical facts, while one of the guests stood fast on the idea, that it was to be represented by common values and daily things that all Romanians could identify with, for example Savoy cabbage and potatoes, typical ingredients in the Romanian kitchen, and that the land belongs to them because they have always cultivated those vegetables there, although it does not leave traces nor ruins.
 The discussion became more heated when the disputed issue about the Hungarian community that live in a considerable part of the Romanian territory came up.

 * By the fourth day, I noticed that the focal point of the ‘house’ had unfolded a wave of contemporary topics, worthy of further pondering in that context, and all of them in some way linked together.